JeffersonLab/clas12-offline-software/README.md

 # clas12detector-ec
-java code for reconstruction and analysis of EC/PCAL data.
+Java code for reconstruction and analysis of CLAS12 EC/PCAL data.